Home » Courses of Instruction » A.S. in Radiologic Technology (Track B) Course Descriptions

 Prerequisites: None

-This course includes studying basic methods and concepts of sociology, which have broad academic relevance and can be applied to studying sociology and other academic disciplines.
-This is a General Education course.
+This course studies basic methods and concepts of sociology, which have broad academic relevance and can be applied to the study of sociology and other disciplines.
+This is a General Education Course.

 GE 222 - English Reading and Composition